What’s the point of having a website when nobody scrolls past your hero image?

 How to write with empathy

-See, this shows that you’re in business for one main reason – to complement your audience’s weak points by giving them the exact solution they’re looking for.
+This shows that you’re in business for one main reason – to complement your audience’s weak points by giving them the exact solution they’re looking for.

-And imagine how much your clients will agree with you if your brand messaging identifies and empathizes with them.
+Imagine how much your clients will agree with you if your brand messaging identifies and empathizes with them.

 Know your audience’s exact pain points